-What is the workflow process?
+What is the product workflow process?

 - Results: These are the desired outcomes of each step.

-- Identify your resources
+- Firstly, identify your resources

-- List the tasks that should be accomplished
+- List the tasks to complete

 - Find out who is accountable for each step and assign roles